-Together with renowned project partners from industry and research, Werner Sobek will continue to develop digital tools and techniques until 2021 in order to network and automate services, processes and workflows along the construction value chain.
-In DigitalTWIN – Digital Tools and Workflow Integration for Building Lifecycles – the focus is on understanding systemic dependencies and interactions, which is why the research partners come from very different industries and fields of activity.
+Together with renowned project partners from industry and research, Werner Sobek continued to develop digital tools and techniques until 2021 in order to network and automate services, processes and workflows along the construction value chain.
+In the DigitalTWIN research project – Digital Tools and Workflow Integration for Building Lifecycles – the focus was on understanding systemic dependencies and interactions, which is why the research partners came from very different industries and fields of activity.
+Furthermore, the transfer of solutions, which is usually critical in the construction industry, was to be accelerated and made safer and easier to apply along the entire value chain.

 DigitalTWIN is funded by the Federal Ministry for Economic Affairs and Energy (BMWi) as part of the Smart Service World II funding programme.
 Securing Germany as an efficient production and innovation location as well as the expansion of digital services in small and medium-sized enterprises are central funding goals of the federal government.